syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Using** **DocIO**

-The following code snippet illustrates how to perform a simple find and replace operation using **DocIO**.
+The following code example illustrates how to perform a simple find and replace operation by using **DocIO**.

 {% highlight c# %}
 [C#]